Breed: Palomino ZfDP

 Australia: 1 dose 850 AUD, from the 2nd dose onwards 425 AUD

-Our “Ali” is a true eye-catcher, captivating every visitor with his impressive presence.
-Tall, powerful, and far from fully grown, he already demonstrates that he is a horse with extraordinary potential.
-His excellent uphill conformation and expansive, expressive movements leave nothing to be desired.
-He displays agility and remarkable willingness to perform in the parcours.
-However, his true strength lies in dressage—a discipline in which he is destined to achieve greatness.
+Our stallion “Ali” is a true eye-catcher, captivating every visitor with his commanding presence.
+Tall, powerful, and still growing, he already reveals extraordinary potential.
+His impeccable uphill conformation and expansive, expressive gaits leave nothing to be desired.
+Agile and eager, he displays remarkable willingness to perform in jumping courses, yet his true strength lies in dressage—a discipline in which he is destined for greatness.

 Ali’s sire, I-Don Malagueno, is an internationally successful dressage stallion.
-Thanks to his outstanding own performance, he was approved for sport horse breeding in Germany and passed his stallion performance test—an exceptional achievement for a purebred Lusitano and he is succesful up to Dressage - class S and St. Georges.
-His quality and character make him a remarkable representative of his breed.
+His outstanding own performances earned him approval for sport horse breeding in Germany, as well as a passed stallion performance test—an exceptional feat for a purebred Lusitano.
+I-Don Malagueno competes successfully up to Dressage class S and St. Georges, embodying both top quality and exemplary character, marking him as a remarkable breed representative.

 Ali’s dam, Aurora, also contributes valuable dressage bloodlines.
 She is the daughter of Hector Krogvaenget, a Frederiksborger Palomino who made history with his tremendous talent.
-Hector competed in the stallion performance test against warmbloods in Schliekau, achieving the outstanding score of 7.8—a unique accomplishment to this day.
-Even more impressive was his performance at a Bundeschampionat qualifier in Kurtscheid, where he outperformed all warmbloods with a score of 8.2, taking the victory.
-This exceptional horse generated excitement and conversation throughout the equestrian world that weekend.
+Hector competed against warmbloods in the stallion performance test in Schliekau, where he earned the outstanding score of 7.8—a unique accomplishment to this day.
+Even more impressive was his 8.2 score at the Bundeschampionat qualifier in Kurtscheid, where he outperformed all warmblood competitors.
+This extraordinary performance generated excitement throughout the equestrian world.

-We have high hopes for our “Ali” and are confident that this extraordinary stallion has a brilliant future ahead.
-With his talent, charm, and unique genetics, he will undoubtedly be an asset to both horse breeding and the world of dressage!
+We have high hopes for Ali’s bright future.
+With his talent, charm, and unique genetics, he is destined to become a valuable asset to both the breeding world and the discipline of dressage.